 2.c.ii.
 Periodically provide information about current neuroscience research activities for Neuroscience membership database.

 III.
 Executive Committee of the Graduate Program in Neuroscience

 The Executive Committee (EC) is charged with administration of the Neuroscience GIDP.
 The EC comprises at least seven members of the Neuroscience GIDP faculty, including the chairperson, the PI of the training grant, and one graduate student majoring in Neuroscience.
 Members of the EC should broadly represent the research interests of the GIDP faculty.
 The chairperson of the Neuroscience GIDP chairs the EC.
-The chairperson is elected by the Executive Committee and appointed by the Dean of the Graduate College to a five-year term.
+The chairperson is appointed by the Dean of the Graduate College to a five-year term following election by Neuroscience GIDP faculty members.
 The chairperson may stand for re-election.